 Provides a process for formalizing and maintaining key board-approved partnerships that provide opportunities for our ARSL members.
 Assure that strong liaisons are appointed for each partnership to ensure good follow-through and regular updates for the board.

 Creates an annual organization budget for the board’s review and approval by forecasting revenues and expenditures based on strategic goals.

 The Conference Committee is composed of a number of sub-committees appointed to carry out specific functions related to the organization of the annual conference.
-All sub-committees activities should be coordinated in consultation with the Conference Committee Chair and Vice-Chairs.
-Conference sub-committee chairs are directed by the Conference Chair and Vice-Chairs to secure volunteer Association members to perform the general functions.
+All sub-committees activities should be coordinated in consultation with the Conference Committee Chair and Vice-Chair.
+Conference sub-committee chairs are directed by the Conference Chair and Vice-Chair to secure volunteer Association members to perform the general functions.

 Committee consists of Executive Committee Members who prepare a slate of candidates each year for Vice President/President-Elect and three board members whose skills, interests and geographic location serve the best interests of ARSL.

 Conference Logistics Committee:

 Solicits, screens, and recommends Board action on invitations and/or recommendations for potential sites for annual conferences.